Bill Clutter: Exonerations

 Keith Harris was the first inmate helped by the Illinois Innocence Project.
 He was wrongly convicted of a 1979 gas station robbery and the attempted murder of the attendant on the basis of a false identification in a lineup.
 Authorities failed to disclose the fact that this robbery was just one in a long series of similar robberies and that ballistics tests showed that the six victims who died all had been shot with the same weapon Harris is accused of using.
 Harris had an alibi at the time of the other robberies and four additional murders occurred after he was arrested.
 In addition, two other men confessed to all of the murders, including the robbery Harris was accused of.
 Harris was not aware of the confessions until two decades later when the Illinois Innocence Project took on the case.
 By the time he was released, he served 22 years of his 50 year sentence for armed robbery and attempted murder.
 In 2003, Governor Ryan granted a petition filed by the Illinois Innocence Project and granted Harris a full pardon based on actual innocence.
 “The Harris case illustrates the far-reaching problems in the investigation, arrest, trial, and appeal of cases in Illinois involving serious crimes-- even cases like this that do not involve the death penalty.
 Keith Harris' case particularly illustrates the problem of eyewitness misidentification," said Clutter.

-Randy Steidl

-Clutter conducted the post-conviction investigation that helped free Randy Steidl from death row.
-On July 6, 1986, Karen and Dyke Rhoads were stabbed to death in their bedroom and the house was set on fire.
-Two different witnesses claimed they were with Randy Steidl and Herbert Whitlock when they committed the murders.
-Whitlock was sentenced to life in prison while Steidl was sentenced to death.
-It was later determined that the defense failed to call witnesses who could have cast doubt on the stories of the witnesses.
-One witness's boss claimed he was at work on the night of the murders and couldn't have been at the crime scene.
-The other witness's story was contradicted by the memory of one of their friends.
-Additionally, experts testified that the knife one of the witnesses provided investigators was too short and her story of a lamp from the home was the murder weapon was determined to be false; the lamp was broken by firefighters after the attack.
-Steidl was released in 2003, and the prosecution dismissed all charges the following year.
-Whitlock was released in 2008.